Special Report — April 2026

 Banks +0.6 -0.1 +0.5

-China banning Apple is an international reaction.
+The threat of China restricting Apple is an international reaction.
 EU retaliatory tariffs on US tech products are an international reaction.
 ASEAN countries redirecting supply chains through Vietnam and India — adding costs and complexity — is an international reaction.
 None of these are under US control, and collectively they make the picture worse for every Trump-sensitive industry except banks.

 How to Use the Overwhelm Factor